 During my pre-doctoral period, I have been awarded four scholarships / contracts obtained in competitive calls, including my main source of funding for the doctorate.
 My research interests focused on the study of the transmission dynamics of avian malaria pathogens.
 I improved my experience on the use of analytical techniques, including molecular analysis techniques, to identify both blood parasites and insect vectors such as mosquitoes and Culicoides.
 For more details see the section "Publication & Congress".

-I am currently working at the Doñana Biological Station (EBD-CSIC), in Seville.
+I am currently working at the University of Extremadura (UEx), in Badajoz.